-This part of the west side of Bath Street takes in the section from Spring Lane to the bottom of the road.
+This part of the west side of Bath Street takes in the section from Spring Lane to the bottom of Bath Street.

-Here, we start at Spring Lane and walk past the Chapel to Providence Place.
+We start at Spring Lane (today known as Wilmot Street), walking past the Primitive Methodist Chapel to Providence Place.
 (From bottom to top of the map below)

-Then we come to the small shops against the Primitive Methodist Chapel.
+Adeline introduces us to “the small shops against the Primitive Methodist Chapel.”

 These were below Spring Lane and on the south side of the chapel.
 You can see a row of three premises on the map below (c1880)

 “These shops were very seldom let, as most of the business at that time was done in the upper part of Bath Street.”